Average read time: 8 minutes

-Responsible and sustainable sourcing of all our key crops and commodities by 2030.
+Responsible and sustainable sourcing of all our key crops and commodities.

 Responsible and sustainable sourcing is a cornerstone of our approach to drive sustainability throughout our supply chain, from the largest commodity suppliers to smallholder farmers.
 It involves raising the standard of agricultural practices to drive social, economic, and environmental improvements.

 To maximise our impact, we’re building on the work we have done to date, which for the last decade was through the Unilever Sustainable Living Plan.
 We are focusing on sustainably sourcing the 12 key crops and commodities – such as palm oil, paper and board, soy, sugar and tea – which make up around two-thirds of our agricultural raw materials.

 The Unilever Sustainable Agriculture Code (SAC) and the Unilever Regenerative Agriculture Principles (RAPs) provide the basis for our responsible and sustainable sourcing programme.
 The SAC is a collection of best practice principles for farming that hundreds of thousands of farmers have used since 2010 to make their operations more sustainable.
 But despite years of implementation, the SAC has not been enough for us to solve all the sustainability challenges in our agricultural supply chain – from decline in soil health to biodiversity loss.